How to Fix “http 500 error” EAC/OWA Exchange Server

 Method 7:

-Ensure that MSExchangeECPAppPool is running and check the physical path; for example check the below image for configuration:
+Ensure that MSExchangeECPAppPool is running and check the physical path; for example, check the below image for configuration:

 Method 8:

-For example check the below image:
+For example, check the image below:

 Method 9: